The Complete 2023 Bali Travel Guide For First-Timers

 How to Get There

-In case you want to visit Bali, the best time would be from July to August.
-AirAsia offers direct flights to Bali, Indonesia from Manila Philippines.
+If you want to visit Bali, the best time would be July to August.
+AirAsia offers direct flights to Bali, Indonesia, from Manila, Philippines.
 To check out the complete flight schedule, click here.

 AirAsia Manila to Bali Flight Schedule: